 • Why both human and dinosaur footprints can be found from the same strata e.g. in Mexico, New Mexico, Arizona, Missouri, Kentucky, Illinois and in other parts of the United States?

 • Why trilobites have been found underneath human footprints?
 According to the common belief trilobites lived 600-250 million years ago, which is long before dinosaurs.

-• Why have we found bones of a modern human and items belonging to man from carbon layers that are “300 million years old”?
+• Why bones of a modern human and items belonging to man have been found from carbon layers that are “300 million years old”?

-• Why do radiocarbon datings show ages of millions or even hundreds of millions of years for new lava containing rocks?
+• Why do radiocarbon measurements show ages of millions or even hundreds of millions of years for new lava containing rocks?

-When John Spong and countless of other priests uncritically believe in everything coming about by itself, in life coming into existence on its own, in evolution and in millions of years, and they don’t take into consideration that most of the scientists are overwhelmed by spiritual blindness and can make mistakes.
-Scientists can think of themselves as being wise, but in reality they are unwise in spiritual matters.
-That is why they believe in the above, completely unproved and crazy, theories.
-Blind trust in these scientists won’t make you any wiser.
-These might sound like harsh words, but it is a testimony of the Bible about natural human.
-Every person is without God and Christ in some sense and in spiritual blindness.
-Human mind is twisted by sin.
-John Spong and other priests like him make a big mistake, when they blindly trust scientists’ materials and theories, which don’t have practical evidence.
+When John Spong and countless other priests uncritically believe in the creation of everything by itself, the creation of life by itself, evolution and millions of years, they also do not take into account that most scientists are spiritually blind and fallible.
+Scientists may consider themselves wise, but in reality they are ignorant in spiritual matters.
+That's why they also believe in the previous completely unproven and crazy theories.
+Blind trust in them is not wise.
+These may seem like harsh words, but it is the testimony of the Bible about the natural man.
+Every person without God and Christ is to some extent in the power of spiritual blindness.
+Human reason is corrupted by sin.
+John Spong and priests like him make a big mistake when they blindly trust the materialistic theories of scientists for which there is no practical evidence.